microsoft/ark/docs/model_file.md

 ## Node

 A `Node` object describes a node in the computation graph.

-A node consists of an array of one or more operators (`Op`s).
-The operators in a node are supposed to be executed in the order that appears in the array, but they may not have hard dependencies in between, i.e., a later operator's computation may depend only on a part of a previous operator's result.
-For example, if an element-wise operator is followed by another element-wise operator with the same shape of data, each element of the later operator depends only on a single element from the earlier operator.
-This poses possibility of operator fusion when we design an execution plan of this model.
+A node consists of an operator (`Op`) that describes computation (or communication) task of the node.

 Each node may produce or consume tensors.
-Produced tensors are those that appear in an operator's `ResultTensors` array, while consumed tensors are those that appear in an operator's `ReadTensors` or `WriteTensors` array.
+Produced tensors are those that appear in the operator's `ResultTensors` array, while consumed tensors are those that appear in the operator's `ReadTensors` or `WriteTensors` array.
 Each node has a unique ID, and declares `ProducerNodeIds` and `ConsumerNodeIds` to describe dependencies between nodes. `ProducerNodeIds` lists IDs of all nodes that produce tensors consumed by this node.
 Similarly, `ConsumerNodeIds` lists IDs of all nodes that consume tensors produced by this node.

 ## Op